CVMix/CVMix-src/README.md

-Last update: March 10, 2025
+Last update: April 2, 2025
 --------------------------

 CVMix is a transparent, robust, flexible, and well-documented open source Fortran library for parameterizing ocean vertical mixing processes.
+It began as a collaboration among NOAA's Geophysical Fluid Dynamics Laboratory (GFDL), DOE's Los Alamos National Lab (LANL), and NSF's National Center for Atmospheric Research (NCAR).

-It contains the following first-order closures:
+CVMix contains the following first-order closures:
 1. Background [time-independent] mixing, including the Bryan and Lewis (1979) parameterization
 2. Convective mixing (both density-based and the Brunt-Vaisala scheme)
 3. Double diffusion mixing, as described in Large, et al. (1994) and modified according to Danabasoglu, et al. (2006)
-4. The KPP boundary layer mixing scheme from Large, et al. 1994
+4. The KPP boundary layer mixing scheme from Large, et al. (1994)
 5. Shear [Richardson number-based] mixing, including both Pacanowski and Philander (1981) and the shear mixing used in Large, et al. (1994)
 6. Tidal mixing, which currently only offers the method described in Simmons,